ZacharyTStone/Infinite-Flashcards/README.md

 # AI-Japanese-Language-Flashcard-Generator

 This project is a Python script that generates Anki cards from a word list using OpenAI.

 The generated cards include word readings, example sentences, and basic definitions.

 ## Requirements

-- Python 3
+- Python
 - OpenAI API key
-- AnkiConnect (if automatically importing into Anki)
+- Anki + AnkiConnect (if automatically importing into Anki)

 ## Setup